managedcoder/PVAAudioCodesCC/README.md

 ![Open Assistant](Doc/AudioCodesPVABot.png)
 &nbsp;
 ***Bot Details Tab***
-On the Bot Details tab, enter a name for the bot definition in AudioCodes then enter the PVA Bot's secret which you can find by following [these instructions](https://docs.microsoft.com/en-us/power-virtual-agents/configure-web-security#obtain-the-secrets) and then click **Next**
+On the Bot Details tab, enter a name for the bot connection in AudioCodes then enter the PVA Bot's secret which you can find by following [these instructions](https://docs.microsoft.com/en-us/power-virtual-agents/configure-web-security#obtain-the-secrets) and then click **Next**